arjunkunna/regent-fft/README.md

 ### Installing

 First, make sure you have Regent installed.
-If you are using Sapling, please refer to the [Sapling guide](https://github.com/StanfordLegion/sapling-guide)).
+(If you are using Sapling, please refer to the [Sapling guide](https://github.com/StanfordLegion/sapling-guide)).
 Note that you will want to load the following modules instead:

 ```shell
 module load slurm mpi cmake cuda llvm
 ```

-Otherwise, refer to the Regent installation instructions [here](https://regent-lang.org/install/) or the Legion ones [here](https://legion.stanford.edu/starting/)
+Otherwise, refer to the Regent installation instructions [here](https://regent-lang.org/install/) or the Legion ones [here](https://legion.stanford.edu/starting/).

 Then, clone the repo: